jeraldconstantino/nitrate-sufficiency-monitoring-system/README.md

    python main.py
    ```

-By following these steps, you should be able to successfully run the software.
-If you encounter any issues, double-check that you have all the prerequisites installed and that you have followed each step correctly.
+By following these steps, you should be able to run the software successfully.
+If you encounter any issues, double-check that all the prerequisites are installed and followed each step correctly.
+You may also adjust a specific dependencies version once the provided version in `requirements.txt` is deprecated.

 ## Deployment in Hardware System
 The software is specifically designed for deployment on a Raspberry Pi 4 Model B with a seven-inch LCD monitor.
 The authors recommend that the computing device has a minimum of 8GB of RAM and a TPU accelerator connected.
-This is because performing live video classification and segmentation is a highly intensive task, requiring significant computational resources.
+It is because performing live video classification and segmentation is highly intensive, requiring significant computational resources.

 ### Circuit Configuration of Fish Feeder and Raspberry Pi 4
 The fish feeder has four wires with different colors: violet, blue, green, and yellow.
 The violet wire connects to the relay inside the feeder’s case, controlling the DC motor’s on/off function.
 The blue wire connects to the limit switch.
 The green wire supplies power (5V) to the relay and switch.
 The yellow wire is the ground connection.
-> **NOTE:** The authors have modified a fish feeding device, purchased online, to make it programmable with the Raspberry Pi 4 and other microcontrollers.
+> **NOTE:** The authors have modified a fish-feeding device purchased online to make it programmable with the Raspberry Pi 4 and other microcontrollers.
 1. Connect the violet color wire to the GPIO 20 (BCM pin numbering) of the digital pins on the Raspberry Pi 4.
 2. Connect the blue color wire to the GPIO 21 (BCM pin numbering) of the digital pins on the Raspberry Pi 4.
 3. Connect the green color wire to the 5V pin of the Raspberry Pi 4.
 4. Connect the yellow color wire to the ground pin of the Raspberry Pi 4.
-5. Insert the two AA batteries (R6S UM-3 1.5V) to the power supply of the fish feeder.
+5. Insert the two AA batteries (R6S UM-3 1.5V) into the power supply of the fish feeder.

-### Configure the Software for Automatic Startup
+### Configure the Software for Automatic Start-up
 1. Follow the instruction on how to run the software above.
-2. Go to the ".config" folder and add folder named "autostart".
+2. Go to the ".config" folder and add a folder named "autostart".
-3. Inside that folder, create a file in a ".desktop" extension name.
+3. Create a file in a ".desktop" extension name inside that folder.
 4. Open the file.
 Copy and paste the following commands inside the ".desktop" file.
   ```
   [Desktop Entry]